The Most Popular Types Of YouTube Videos

 For the latest news and trends on top YouTubers, Instagrammers, bloggers, & Snapchatters, subscribe to our industry digest newsletter!

-When YouTube came onto the scene ten years ago, no one expected the video-sharing platform to completely change how we consume digital video content.
-Today, YouTube has not only revolutionized how we consume and interact with online video, it has also spawned completely new video genres and hundreds of pop culture icons unique to itself.
-From vlogs to unboxing videos, top YouTubers in YouTube's creative community have completely redefined entertainment, learning, shopping, and more.
+Today, YouTube has not only revolutionized how we consume online video, but it has also spawned completely new video genres and hundreds of pop culture icons unique to itself.
+From vlogs to unboxing videos, top YouTubers of the YouTube creator community have completely redefined entertainment, learning, shopping, and more.

 Bethany Mota's “Valentine’s Day Vlog: Target & Starbucks”